CSC510-Group18/BingeSuggest-next/README.md

 ## Improvements over the previous version

-- Performance: Frontend rewritten from scratch, utilizing client-side navigation to allow users to navigate to different part of the app at the speed of light.
+- Performance: Frontend rewritten from scratch, now a Single Page Application (SPA), utilizing client-side navigation to allow users to navigate to different part of the app at the speed of light.

 ## Getting Started